 A hobby is a fairly small, very swift falcon with long, narrow wings.

 There are four birds called hobby, and some others which, although termed falcon, are very similar.
-All specialise in being superb aerialists.
+All specialize in being superb aerialists.

 The “typical” hobbies are traditionally considered a subgenus Hypotriorchis due to their similar morphology: